 On your own and away from the Internet, you might face an extreme lack of information and knowledge.
 You have your survival skills, training and equipment, but don’t expect to remember everything.
 For instance, the plant that you encounter – can you tell them all by heart?
 Which are edible, which can heal you and which are poisonous?

 That is why you should carry a useful guide to complete the knowledge in your head.
-A few suggestions include:
+A few suggestions include (all books are available on Amazon, click the links):

 - The Handbook of Medicinal Herbs by James A. Duke – it will teach you what plants you need to harvest to cure yourself.